IP.Prefix (ip v2.1.3)

 @spec contains_prefix?(t(), t()) :: boolean()

-depending on whether the supplied inside
+Returns true or false depending on whether the supplied inside is

-completely contained by outside
+completely contained by outside.

 Examples